Term: Yearlong 2020–21, September 8–May 28

-Jimmy Schambach holds a Master of Divinity from Regent University, and a BA in Theology and Philosophy from Evangel University.
-Currently, he works as the Executive Director of a faith-based, non-profit organization called M28 Ministry, which operates out of Harrisburg, PA.
-In his past, Jimmy worked as a Youth and Young Adult Pastor at a large church in Indianapolis, IN.
-Since his time in college, Jimmy has grown in his love for Philosophy, Logic, and Theology.
-He has taught in many settings over the years and looks forward to teaching as part of Scholé Academy.
-Jimmy and his wife, Tristin, live in Camp Hill, PA, where they have a young daughter named Aviana and a dog named Panda. firstname.lastname@example.org
+Jimmy Schambach holds a Master of Divinity from Regent University, and a BA in theology and philosophy from Evangel University.
+Currently, he works as the executive director of a faith-based nonprofit organization called M28 Ministry, which operates out of Harrisburg, Pennsylvania.
+In his past, Jimmy worked as a youth and young adult pastor at a large church in Indianapolis, Indiana.
+Since his time in college, Jimmy has grown in his love for philosophy, logic, and theology.
+He has taught in many settings over the years and enjoys his classes at Scholé Academy.
+Jimmy and his wife, Tristin, live in Camp Hill, Pennsylvania, where they have a young daughter named Aviana and a dog named Panda. firstname.lastname@example.org

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.